famfigueiredo/github_repo/GSEA research notes.md

 # Interpretation of GSEA Results

-From ChatGPT when prompted to explain a negative *Normalised Enrichment Score* (NES):

 *In summary, a negative NES in GSEA indicates that the gene set is  significantly downregulated in the condition of interest compared to the control, reflecting a negative correlation with the phenotype being studied.
 This information can provide valuable insights into the  biological processes that are less active or suppressed in the  experimental condition.*

 - **Positive NES:**